 Several elements from this encounter will prove useful to us in our own efforts to share the Gospel with our friends, family, and neighbors:

-- Jesus’ evangelism is about conversion.
-Many churches today are engrossed in teaching, small groups, discipleships, the establishing of healthy families, and all the internal facets of Christian living—all with little to no focus on seeing unbelieving people becoming Jesus’ committed followers.
+Jesus’ evangelism is about conversion.
+Many churches today are engrossed in teaching, small groups, discipleships, the establishing of healthy families, and all the internal facets of Christian living—all with little to no focus on seeing unbelieving people becoming Jesus’ committed followers Jesus.
 For Jesus, though, conversion was the priority.
+Jesus demonstrated that the Gospel is about neither the benefits that attach to people if they accept Christ nor the tragedies that await them if they reject Him.
+Instead, it is simply telling others who Jesus is, why He came, what He did, why it matters, and that He is, as the Samaritans came to realize, the self-proclaimed “Savior of the world” (v.
+42).

-- Jesus’ evangelism produces evangelists.
+Jesus’ evangelism produces evangelists.
 After her encounter with Jesus, the Samaritan woman immediately returned home to tell others, “Come, see a man.”
 The result?
-John tells us: “Many Samaritans from that town believed in him because of the woman's testimony.”7 Jesus seeks to use us in much the same way, as in the everyday, run-of-the-mill events of life we live out the gospel, causing people to ask the reason for the hope that we have.
+John tells us: “Many Samaritans from that town believed in him because of the woman’s testimony” (v.
+39).
+Jesus seeks to use us in much the same way as in the everyday, run-of-the-mill events of life we live out the Gospel, causing people to ask the reason for the hope that we have.
 Our answer must be clear: “Come, see a man.
 Come meet Jesus.”

 Fields White for Harvest

-As younger ministers launch into their responsibilities to God’s people, I often say to them, “My concern for you is not so much that you will fail, but that you will succeed at the wrong things.”
+As younger ministers launch into their responsibilities to God’s people, one of the greatest concerns we might have for them is not that they will fail entirely but that they will succeed at the wrong things.
 Believers have a vitally important message for the world: Jesus is the only Savior, because Jesus is the only one qualified to save.

 The fields are white for harvest.
 Have you entered into the labor?